ionic-team/ionic-docs/src/pages/enterprise.md

 Ionic Native Enterprise Edition includes a reliable set of Native APIs & functionality that you can use in your Ionic app, quality controlled and maintained by the Ionic Team.

-## What is Ionic Enterprise Edition
+## What is Ionic Native Enterprise Edition
 <div class="native-ee-pricing">
   <div class="table-wrap">
     <table>